CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 - Some CMMC Level 2 requirements must be met via triennial third-party assessments

-- Level 3 programs will require triennial assessments conducted by government officials
+- Level 3 programs will require regular assessments

-For CMMC 2.0 Level 1 requirements and Level 2 requirements that do not involve information critical to national security requirements, self-assessments will suffice.
-These will be required on an annual basis, accompanied by an annual affirmation from a senior company official that the company is meeting requirements.
+For CMMC 2.0 Level 1 and Level 2, which do not involve information critical to national security requirements, self-assessments against the 15 safeguarding requirements aligned with FAR clause 52.204-21 will suffice.
+These will be required annually, accompanied by an annual affirmation from a senior company official that the company is meeting requirements.

-DoD intends to require companies to register self-assessments and affirmations in the Supplier Performance Risk System (SPRS).
+DoD requires companies to register self-assessments and affirmations in the Supplier Performance Risk System (SPRS).

 Level 2.
 Advanced – Third-party assessments

-The Defense Industrial Base (DIB) company (including Canadian companies) will be fully responsible for obtaining the needed assessment and certification, to include coordinating and planning the CMMC assessment.
-After the completion of the CMMC assessment, the C3PAO will upload the assessment report into CMMC EMASS, which DoD can access.
+The Defense Industrial Base (DIB) company (including Canadian companies) will be fully responsible for obtaining the needed assessment and certification, including coordinating and planning the CMMC assessment.
+After completing the CMMC assessment, the C3PAO will upload the assessment report into the CMMC Enterprise Mission Assurance Support Service (eMASS), which DoD can access.

 Level 3.
 Expert – Government-led assessments

-This level of compliance is required for all contractors who handle controlled unclassified information that is used in the DoD’s highest priority programs.
-Most defense industry leaders must meet the requirements at this level.
+This level of compliance is required for all Organizations seeking certification (OSC) that handle controlled unclassified information used in the DoD’s highest-priority programs.
+Most defence industry leaders must meet the requirements at this level.

 CMMC 2.0 implementation